ahmadiehsan/personal_docs/docs/mathematics/linear_algebra/vector.md

 - Vector = Magnitude + Direction
 - Velocity = Magnitude + Direction
 - So indeed Velocity is a Vector
-- **Standard Position (Origin):** (0, 0) is the standard position so when one the tail of one Vector is in this position we will say that this Vector is in the standard position
+- Standard Position (Origin): $(0, 0)$ is the standard position so when one the tail of one Vector is in this position we will say that this Vector is in the standard position

 ## N Dimensional Real Coordinate Space